liyin2015/python-coding-interview/README.md

 <!-- Please don't remove this: Grab your social icons from https://github.com/carlsednaoui/gitsocial -->

 ## Purpose
-The purpose of the book is to guide the reader to prepare for coding interviews.
-Preparing for the coding interview, not easy!
+The purpose of the book is to guide the reader in preparing for coding interviews.
+Preparing for the coding interview is not easy!
 Cracking the coding interivew?
-Like impossible for most of us!
-Luck does play some role in the outcome.
-So, let's just treat it as a learning process and have some fun.
+Nearly impossible for most of us!
+Luck does play a role in the outcome.
+So, let's just treat it as a learning process and have some fun!

 Computer Science is really not just computer science.
-It is a combination of all fields; our normal interview problems fall into the eumerative combinatorics and our computer vision mostly is related to Linear Algebra.
-What really matters is our passion in learning more and applying it to solve real-life problems.
+It is a combination of all fields; our normal interview problems fall into the eumerative combinatorics and our computer vision mostly consists of Linear Algebra.
+What really matters is our passion to learn and ability to apply this knowledge to solve real-life problems.

-There are plenty of books out there focusing on either teaching algorithmic knowledge  (*Introduction to Algorithms*, *Algorithmic Problem Solving*, etc) or introducing interview process and solving interview problems(*Cracking the Coding Interview*, *Coding Interview Questions*, etc), but barely any that combines the two.
+There are plenty of books out there focusing on either teaching algorithmic knowledge  (*Introduction to Algorithms*, *Algorithmic Problem Solving*, etc) or introducing the interview process and solving interview problems(*Cracking the Coding Interview*, *Coding Interview Questions*, etc), but none of these books truly combine the two.
 This is a book designed to make up this role in the categorization.
 Principle, Pattern, and Leetcode Problems make up the core of this book.

 <!---We guide the reader to master data structures, algorithm design and analysis, and problem-patterns through playing around with toy examples coded in Python thoroughly.
 Analyzing the behavior and computational complexity of more restricted and clearly-defined problems in the book helps lay the foundation of solving real-world problems which are more open and challenging. -->